Compare self-managed Active Directory Domain Services, Microsoft Entra ID, and managed Microsoft Entra Domain Services

 - For more information, see Active Directory Domain Services overview in the Windows Server documentation.

-- Azure Active Directory (Azure AD) - Cloud-based identity and mobile device management that provides user account and authentication services for resources such as Microsoft 365, the Azure portal, or SaaS applications.
+- Microsoft Entra ID - Cloud-based identity and mobile device management that provides user account and authentication services for resources such as Microsoft 365, the Microsoft Entra admin center, or SaaS applications.

-- Azure AD can be synchronized with an on-premises AD DS environment to provide a single identity to users that works natively in the cloud.
+- Microsoft Entra ID can be synchronized with an on-premises AD DS environment to provide a single identity to users that works natively in the cloud.

-- For more information about Azure AD, see What is Azure Active Directory?
+- For more information about Microsoft Entra ID, see What is Microsoft Entra ID?

-- Azure Active Directory Domain Services (Azure AD DS) - Provides managed domain services with a subset of fully-compatible traditional AD DS features such as domain join, group policy, LDAP, and Kerberos / NTLM authentication.
+- Microsoft Entra Domain Services - Provides managed domain services with a subset of fully compatible traditional AD DS features such as domain join, group policy, LDAP, and Kerberos / NTLM authentication.

-- Azure AD DS integrates with Azure AD, which itself can synchronize with an on-premises AD DS environment.
+- Domain Services integrates with Microsoft Entra ID, which itself can synchronize with an on-premises AD DS environment.
 This ability extends central identity use cases to traditional web applications that run in Azure as part of a lift-and-shift strategy.

-- To learn more about synchronization with Azure AD and on-premises, see How objects and credentials are synchronized in a managed domain.
+- To learn more about synchronization with Microsoft Entra ID and on-premises, see How objects and credentials are synchronized in a managed domain.